iluvjava/Maths/Notebook 2.0 obsidian/STATS 560 Stochastic Processes/Poisson Process via Exponetial Distributions.md

 **Context**

 The sum of $n$ exponential random variable is related to the construction of the Poisson processes, for more information and how we can attain the moment generating function of the random variable, see [Moment Generating Functions](../MATH%20000%20Math%20Essential/Probability,%20Stats,%20Combinatorics,%20Information%20Theory/Moment%20Generating%20Functions.md).
 For an inductive proof of the PDF function of Gamma by its definition, see Theorem 2.1 in Rick's Essential Processes textbook.
+In general, the Gamma distribution is, the amount of time for chain of given number of geometric events to occur.
+This distribution is used for modeling queues.
+In the book examples for renewal process are given.

 ---
 ### **Exponential Races**

-We discuss the events for the sum of a sequence of random exponential variables and the minimum of those random exponential random variables.
+We discuss the events for a list of random exponential variables and the probability of observing a minimum of those random being a specific random variable we had in mind.

 #### **Thm-2 | The Exponential Races**
 > Let $T_1, \cdots, T_n$ be independent, with $T_i = \text{Expo}(\lambda_i)$, and $S = \min(T_1, \cdots, T_n)$, then $S = \text{Expo}(\lambda_1 + \cdots, + \lambda_n)$, then